embp/react-sticky-footer/README.md

 # react-sticky-footer

-A simple sticky footer for React.
+A simple sticky footer for React

-## This component is a work in progress!

 ## How to install
 `npm install react-sticky-footer --save` or `yarn add react-sticky-footer`